chisinau

 Language:

-Chisinau, the capital city of Moldova, is predominantly Romanian-speaking, as Romanian (also known as Moldovan) is the official language of the country.
+In Chisinau, the capital city of Moldova, the most commonly spoken language is Romanian, also referred to as Moldovan.
 Russian is also widely spoken due to historical ties with the Soviet Union.
-Additionally, Ukrainian and Gagauz are spoken by minority populations.
-English is increasingly taught in schools and used in business settings.
+Additionally, you may hear Ukrainian and Gagauz, reflecting the city's diverse ethnic communities.
+English is increasingly used, particularly among younger generations and in the business sector.